MakePrisms/boardwalkcash/README.md

 ### Contributing

-Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 - Fork the Project
 - Create your Feature Branch (git checkout -b feature/AmazingFeature)
 - Commit your Changes (git commit -m 'Add some AmazingFeature')